bingomanatee/looking-glass-engine-2/README.md

 // 'my value: ', {age: 10, weight: 300}, 'my type',  undefined
 ```

-note the constructor value, 'bad boy', and its type definition have been obliterated.
+The constructor value, 'bad boy', and its type definition have been obliterated.
-that is bad magic. best to simply construct `const badBoy = new ValueStream('Bad Boy')`,
-which never implies single-valuenesss.

 Another example: defining the value in a list of properties defines a single-value ValueStream.
 defining children explicitly in the constructor OR post construction will make that ValueStream